apostrophecms-legacy/apostrophe-site/README.md

       // Title of your site.
 Used as a prefix to page titles and feed titles by default
       title: 'My Site',

+      // This defaults to true and delivers HTML, CSS and JS much faster via
+      // gzip transfer encoding.
+But you can set it to false if you must
+      compress: true,

       // Apostrophe sizes your images to several awesome sizes right out of the box,
       // but we're greedy and we want something bigger than full (1280)
       addImageSizes: [